TheGeekOnSkates/breakaway-basic/manual.md

 Runs the your program from wherever it left off

+### END

+Tells the interpreter it has reached the end of your program.
+I'd like to say it "exits" your program, but that might be confused with EXIT below (which is not the same thing).
+I think you get the idea. :)

 ### EXIT

 Exits Breakaway BASIC.
 Unlike Bash, C, and other languages there are no "exit codes."
 If it exits with anything other than zero, it's because the OS said so.